alaincaltieri/financialfallacies/_posts/2023-10-18-pay_off_your_mortgage_early.markdown

 Lastly, the tax benefits associated with mortgage interest can be beneficial.
 In certain tax brackets, the amount paid in interest can be deducted, reducing your overall taxable income.

+Now, it's easy to empathize on why this fallacy is prevalent.
+Owning a home free and clear is, without a doubt, a sense of security and a significant achievement.
+It eliminates a substantial monthly expense, possibly allowing for more flexibility in personal spending and saving.
+The sense of relief and security associated with being mortgage-free is psychologically appealing, which can often cloud financial judgment.

 The correct financial behaviour in this context would be to prioritize paying off high-interest debts first, then build an emergency fund.
 Once these are in place, focusing on investing your surplus cash for the long-term should be considered.
 This should be balanced with paying down your mortgage at a reasonable rate.

 Relevant resources for further reading include: